Digitization of pump control in printed circuit board manufacturing

 Solution

 To implement the concept, the Prylada team designed a new type of extension board, which allowed connecting the customer’s sensors to the Prylada gateway.
 The development of extension board took no longer than 4 weeks.
-At that, one gateway could be equipped with 8 extension boards to provide 56 inputs for similar sensors.
+At that, one gateway could be equipped with 8 expansion boards to provide 56 inputs for similar sensors.

 First, the Probeberry gateway aggregates accurate vibration data from the sensors embedded with the pumps.